Home

 Once you've developed your business code ethics you need to communicate them internally and externally to all stakeholders.

 In addition you need to ensure that you develop a communication policy that incorporates ethics.
-Make sure to include the following key points:
+And, make sure to include the following key points:

 • Honesty and honor in all communications (no half truths, no sins of omission);